pzivich/Delicatessen/docs/Custom Equations.rst

 In general, it will be best if you find an explicit paper or book (most likely written by a statistician) that directly provides the estimating equation(s) to you.
 Deriving your own *unbiased* estimating equation may be a lot of effort and will require a statistical proof.
 This section does *not* address this part of M-estimation.
-Rather, this section provides information on how to construct an estimating equation within `deli`. `deli` assumes you are giving it a valid estimating equation.
+Rather, this section provides information on how to construct an estimating equation within `delicatessen`. `delicatessen` assumes you are giving it a valid estimating equation.

 Building from scratch
 -------------------------------------